 - Hilton announced that it will be launching another brand (inspired by hostels) the so-called ‘hostel on steroids’.

-- Cloudbeds acquired OneRooftop to create the new type of property management system.
+- Cloudbeds acquired OneRooftop to create a new type of property management system.

 - Patron Capital acquired the Jacobs Inn in Dublin, which will be transformed into a new pod-style hostel branded and managed by CODE Pod Hostel.